Shao-Group/aletsch/README.md

  --help  | | print usage of meta-scallop and exit --version | | print version of meta-scallop and exit -t | 10 | number of threads
- --max_combined | 100 | the maximized number of splice graphs that will be combined --merge_threshold | 0.5 | the minimized similarity between two splice graphs that can be combined --min_supporting_samples | 2 | the minimized number of samples needed to support a splicing site --min_splicing_count | 5 | the minimized coverage needed to support a splicing site --min_splice_bundary_hits    | 1 | the minimum number of spliced reads required to support a junction
+ -b | 100 | the number of samples that will be process at a time -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that can be combined --min_splice_bundary_hits    | 1 | the minimum number of spliced reads required to support a junction